When are you closing for the 2021 season?

 Where do you sell your produce?

 We sell our produce at our farm stand, located at 301 N 10th St. Monroe, OR 97456.
-We are open Saturdays 10am-4pm Sundays 12-4pm and by appointment.
-We also sell at the Monroe Farmer's Market, but this year it has been cancelled.
+We are open Friday 2-6pm, Saturdays 10am-4pm, Sundays 12-4pm April to October.
+You will also find delightful handmade gifts here as well!

 What is dry farming?